 Alma offers flexibility for those who prefer to pay out-of-pocket or don't have a supported insurance plan.
 Most Alma providers set their self-pay rates between $130 and $380 per session.
 You can filter the directory by your desired session cost to find a provider who fits your budget, and 15-minute consultations are free.

 Headway operates on an insurance-first model and requires active, accepted insurance for new clients to sign up and book.
-Private pay may be available for existing patients if their provider offers it, though self-pay costs vary.
+Private pay may be available in limited cases for existing patients if their provider offers it, but it's not available for new clients.
+Headway states it "can only match you with a provider through insurance" for new users.

 Mental health services offered